casper-network/docs/source/docs/casper/dapp-dev-guide/getting-started.md

 ### Compiling to WASM {#compiling-to-wasm}

 The Casper blockchain uses WebAssembly (WASM) in its runtime environment.
 Compilation targets for WASM are available for Rust, giving developers access to all the Rust ecosystem tools when developing smart contracts.

-The project requires a specific nightly version of Rust and requires a WASM target to be added to that Rust version.

 To compile the smart contract into WASM, go into the _my-project_ folder, and run the following commands: